Blendify/blender-manual/trunk/blender_docs/manual/editors/nla.rst

 Editing Strips
 ==============

-The contents of Action strips can be edited, but you must be in 'Tweak Mode' to do so.
+The contents of Action strips can be edited, but you must be in *Tweak Mode* to do so.

 .. admonition:: Reference
    :class: refbox